devarshi-ap/kvikmynd/README.md

 # DisneyDB-REST-API
-A pragmatic restful api built with widely adopted standards &amp; practices for a Disney movies-DB data model.
+A pragmatic restful api built with widely adopted standards &amp; practices for a Marvel movies-DB data model.

 <br>